nezvers/Defold_true-tile-collision/true_tile_collision/Read_me.md

 physics_update_topdown;
 physics_update_walker.

+Please look into init_physics() function because there you'll find needed flags and triggers for your objects (Abilities, States, triggers) to trigger sprite animations/ sounds or create your own AI behaviour.

 ## Prepare tiles
 Tiles doesn't need collision shapes.
 Collision happens using tile IDs from tilesource.
 Suggested method would be to have tilemap with at least 2 layers where one of them is invisible and used for placing solid tiles, or use separate tilemap with dedicated tilesource (if you have more than one tilesources).